iamcal/homespring.js/README.md

     var program = new HS.Program(source[, options]);

-The source of the program must be passed when creating a neww program object.
+The source of the program must be passed when creating a new program object.
 The source is tokenized at the river-system built at this time.
+Exceptions are thrown for invalid source.
 The optional `options` argument should contain a hash of possible options:

-  * `singleTick` (bool) : controls whether `run()` should execute only a single tick (default: false).
   * `strictMode` (bool) : controls whether programs can traverse beyond their root (default: false).
   * `traceTicks` (cool) : controls whether certain debug output is shown, such as start and end of each tick (default: false).

+### Execution

+    program.runSync([max_ticks]);
+    program.run([max_ticks]);
+    program.tick();

+There are three ways to execute the program.

+`runSync()` will run the program to completion and return.
+This is done completely synchronously.
+This method will return when the program terminates, or when `max_ticks` have been reached.
+In the case of a non-terminating program, this method will not return unless `max_ticks` was specified.
+This method also returns the output as a single string, although the output callback (see below) can also be used.
+Any input must be immediaetly available to the input callback (see below), so is not suitable for an interactive process.

+`run()` is similar to `runSync()`, but each tick of execution happens using `setTimeout()`.
+Because of this, the method will return immediately.
+You will need to hook up a termination callback (see below) to watch for program completion.
+Output is not returned, so the callback must be used.

+`tick()` synchronously executes a single tick of the program, then returns.
+This can be used for building an interactive debugger.
+Callbacks must be used for input and output.
+Termination can be detected eitehr via a callback or checking the `.terminated` property.

+### Callbacks